 A: In-course assessment is carried out during the course in which group activities, a short clinical review and clinical performance is assessed.
 The examinations are in May over four days and consist of clinical and written segments, conducted by both internal and external examiners.

 Following the examinations, you will then be required to complete an assessed Dissertation.
-The MSc in Clinical Dermatology is awarded to those candidates who have reached a satisfactory standard in the dissertation.
+The Diploma/MSc in Clinical Dermatology is awarded to those candidates who have reached a satisfactory standard in the dissertation.
 A distinction may be awarded, at the examiners' discretion, to candidates who have achieved a high level of performance in both the formal examination and the dissertation.

 A: No, the fees can be paid in installments.
 This is to be arranged with the finance office when you register for the course.
 The certificate can only be awarded if all fees relating to the course and examination have been paid in full, prior to the examination.